 Medical and other summer forms with an attached copy of your insurance policy information should be returned to the camp office by May 16.
 All summer forms are found in your Camp InTouch account.

-The camps’ Health Centers must be notified in writing of any pertinent medications or diagnoses (on the Online Health History and Printed Medical Form that is completed by your physician).
+Camps Airy & Louise’s Health Centers must be notified in writing of any pertinent medications or health diagnoses (these are to be included in the Online Health History and Printed Medical Form that is completed by your physician).
 Any emotional problems must also be called to our attention.
-At the time of your camper’s check-up, your family physician should provide us with accurate, up-to-date information about your camper’s health, and list the purpose, frequency, dosage and instructions for any prescribed medications or over-the-counter medications to be administered on a regular or “as needed” basis.
+At the time of your camper’s check-up, your family physician should provide us with accurate, up-to-date information about your camper’s health and list the purpose, frequency, dosage and instructions for any prescribed medications or over-the-counter medications to be administered on a regular or “as needed” basis.

 In accordance with the highest safety standards, we require all campers who take prescription or over-the-counter medication to enroll in our Medication Distribution System through Finksburg Pharmacy.
 You will receive information about this process with your Medical Forms.
-When you arrive at camp, your camper’s medication will already be at the Health Center.
-The camp Medical Staff will supervise dispensing of all medications.
+When you arrive at camp, your camper’s medication will already be at the camp Health Center.
+Camp Airy and Louise medical staff will supervise dispensing of all medications.
 Campers are not permitted to medicate themselves.

-To help us care for your camper, please send the following that functions with the medication order from Finksburg Pharmacy.
+If your camper has asthma, please send the following that functions with the medication order from Finksburg Pharmacy.

-Nebulizer — Each Health Center has a nebulizer.
-If your camper has/uses a nebulizer, please consider sending it to Camp so each Camper can use his/her own nebulizer.
+- Each Health Center has a nebulizer, but if your camper has/uses one, please consider sending it with him/her so that each camper can use his/her own nebulizer.

-If your camper is sensitive to aspirin or ibuprofen or related products, please be certain camp is made aware of this in writing.
+If your camper is sensitive to aspirin, ibuprofen or related products, please be certain that camp is made aware of this in writing.
 In some campers, such medications can have a worsening effect on their asthma.